-Investment credit: Research and Development Tax Credit allows for a 10% tax credit for the first \$2 million in investment, and 2.5% thereafter in excess of \$2 million
+- Research and Development Tax Credit allows for a 10% tax credit for the first \$2 million in investment, and 2.5% thereafter in excess of \$2 million - SEED Capital Investment Credit Program allows for a 45 percent tax credit on their investment in the Minnesota border cities.

-Sales/use tax refund on qualified investment: Greater MN Job Expansion Program allows sales tax refunds on the purchase of qualified equipment if employment is increased 10%, compensation requirements are met, and participate in a traded sector.
+Sales/use tax refund on qualified investment: Greater MN Job Expansion Program allows sales tax refunds on the purchase of qualified equipment if employment is increased 10% or at least 2 full time equivalent employees, compensation requirements are met, and participate in a traded sector.

-Firms that invest \$30 million in the first four years of a data center's operation may qualify for a sales tax exemption.
+Firms that build data or network operation centers of at least 25,000 square feet and invest \$30 million in the first four years of a Data Center Sales Tax Incentives may qualify for a sales tax exemption.